 Family Hotels in Launceston

-Alternatively, if a motel, hotel, or self-contained apartment is more your thing, you can find the best deals for Launceston accommodation here.
+If a motel, hotel, or self-contained apartment is your preferred style of accommodation, you can find the best deals for Launceston accommodation here.

-The below are some popular hotel & apartment suggestions for travelling with kids in Launceston
+The below are some popular suggestions for travelling with kids in Launceston

 Peppers Silo | the very popular 5* hotel offers all the modern-day luxuries wrapped inside a historic building, while located within walking distance to many popular sights in Launceston.